VeeamHub/veeam-orchestrator/README.md

 In the Orchestration plan - Plan Steps
 * Add the following required Step Parameters
-    Name = vCenterServer
+    Name = vCenterServer\n
     Desription = Hostname, FQDN, or IP of the vCenter Server that manages the target VM.
-This is used for PowerCLI connection.
+This is used for PowerCLI connection.\n
-    Type = Text
+    Type = Text\n
-    Default Value = Either leave blank or put your recovery vCenter name here
+    Default Value = Either leave blank or put your recovery vCenter name here\n

     Name = vCenterServerCreds
     Desription = The credential used to authenticate to the "vCenterServer"